Understanding Hair Loss in Men and Women

 Although the causes of Alopecia areata are unknown, there is evidence that it could be a breakdown of the immune system resulting in what is called an autoimmune disorder.
 This is when the immune system thinks that the hair follicle is a foreign body, and attacks it.
 There is also the possibility that heredity plays a factor, because studies have shown that for one out of five people with alopecia areata, someone else in the family also had it.
 Ongoing research will help to discover the causes of alopecia areata, so that better treatments can be used.

-Androgenetic Alopecia is the modern medical term for either male or female pattern baldness.
-Androgenetic Alopecia represents close to 95% of all hair loss.
+Androgenic Alopecia is the modern medical term for either male or female pattern baldness.
+Androgenic Alopecia represents close to 95% of all hair loss.
 This type of hair loss can be defined in two parts.
 First, andro- means to consist of androgens which are various hormones that control the appearance and development of masculine characteristics such as testosterone.
 Second is genetics, or the inheritance of genes from either the mother or father.
 Age added to genetics creates a time clock that signals the hair follicle to produce an enzyme named 5-alpha reductase.
 When testosterone is present in the follicle and it combines with the enzyme 5-alpha reductase, it produces DHT.
 DHT attacks the hair follicle, causing it to shrink, finally causing the hair to fall out and not grow back.

 Anagen effluvium is the condition where hair loss is caused by internally taking certain medicines that can poison the hair follicle, keeping it from growing.
 One of the most common medicines that causes this type of hair loss is chemotherapy agents.